JulieAntezana/cse212-final-project/Final Project/linked-lists/linked-list-tutorial.md

                     return
                 elif curr == self.tail:
                     self.remove_tail()
                     return
                 else:
                     # Set the prev of the node after curr to the node before curr
                     curr.next.prev = curr.prev
                     # Set the next of the node before curr to the node after curr
                     curr.prev.next = curr.next
                     curr = None
                     return
             # Follow the pointer to the next node
             curr = curr.next
         # if value was not present in linked list
         if(curr == None):
             return
 ```

 ## Linked Lists in Python

 Python has a built-in linked list available called deque.
 We will not be using it in this tutorial, but the following table is included here as a reference.
 You will need an import statement: **import deque**.
-To create an empty linked list: **link+list=deque()**.
+To create an empty linked list: **link_list=deque()**.

 ![Common Functions in Python Deque](deque.JPG)

 ## Key Terms

 **doubly-linked list** - A linked list that is bi-directional.
 The linked list will maintain both a head and a tail.
 To traverse in either direction, the node will have both a pointer to the next node and the previous node.
 Access to both the head and tail is O(1).

 **head** - A pointer to the first node in the linked list.